Fluidic-City-Lab/NFQ_Golf_Cart/README.md

 `Utils folder`: Provides utilities for generating plots and exploration strategies.

-`Hardware_Data/ Simulation_Data folders`: Stores session data for runs
+`Hardware_Data/ Simulation_Data folders`: Stores session data for runs.

+`Hardware_Code folder`: Code to interface with the Arduino hardware and train hardware controller.
 ------
 ## 3. Running the Code: